-- Media name: Enter a name for the media setting. - Source: Select to take snapshots from stream 1 ~ 3. - Send ☐ pre-event images The Network Camera has a buffer area; it temporarily holds data up to a certain limit.
+- Media name: Enter a name for the media setting. - Source: Select to take snapshots from any of the video streams. - Send ☐ pre-event images

+The Network Camera has a buffer to temporarily hold data up to a certain limit.
 Enter a number to decide how many images to capture before a trigger is activated.
 Up to 7 images can be generated. - Send ☐ post-event images Enter a number to decide how many images to capture after a trigger is activated.
 Up to 7 images can be generated.

-For example, if both the Send pre-event images and Send post-event images are set to 7, a total of 15 images are generated after a trigger is activated.
+For example, if both the Send pre-event images and Send post-event images are set to 7, a total of 15 images can be generated after a trigger is activated.

-■ File name prefix

-Enter the text that will be appended to the front of the file name.

-■ Add date and time suffix to the file name Select this option to add a date/time suffix to the file name.
+■ File name prefix Enter the text that will be appended to the front of the file name. ■ Add date and time suffix to the file name Select this option to add a date/time suffix to the file name.
 For example: